 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Can Guinea Pigs Eat Sweet Potatoes?
-What You Need to Know!
+Vet-Approved Nutritional Science & Info

 Sweet potatoes are often considered a superfood in the human diet, and they are praised for their health benefits and abundance of vitamins and minerals.
 Because they’re so healthy for us, we often wonder if they are safe for our guinea pigs.
-The short answer is, yes, sweet potato is safe to feed your guinea pig in moderation.
-We’ll discuss everything you need to know about the health benefits and potential risks of giving sweet potatoes to your guinea pig below so you can incorporate this delicious treat into their diet safely.
+The short answer is, no, sweet potato is not considered safe to feed your guinea pig.
+We’ll discuss everything you need to know about the health benefits and potential risks of giving sweet potatoes to your guinea pig below.

-divider-guineapigWhy Would I Feed My Guinea Pig Sweet Potato?
+divider-guineapigWhy Should I Not Feed My Guinea Pig Sweet Potato?

 Are There Other Risks Involved?

-No food is perfect, and there are some drawbacks to giving your guinea pig sweet potato.
+No food is perfect, and there are some additional drawbacks to giving your guinea pig sweet potato, even if it was determined that the potato was mold-free.

-The first concern, especially given the name of the food itself, is the sugar content.
-Pet experts at Petco warn that you should avoid foods high in sugar, as they can be unhealthy for guinea pigs.
-Sweet potato isn’t nearly as high in sugar content as most fruits, but even the low amount of sugar means sweet potato should be given to your pig as an occasional treat and not as a part of their regular diet.
+The first concern, especially given the name of the food itself, is the carbohydrate content.
+Sweet potato isn’t nearly as high in sugar content as most fruits, but the high amounts of carbohydrates and starch in sweet potatoes means they should be given to your pig as an occasional treat and not as a part of their regular diet.

 Another concern with feeding your guinea pig sweet potato is the number of oxalates found in the vegetable.
-Oxalates are naturally found in many foods, and research from North Carolina State University’s Veterinary Medicine experts suggest that oxalates in high concentration can cause kidney problems and other complications in guinea pigs.
+Oxalates are naturally found in many foods, and oxalates in high concentration can cause kidney problems and other complications in guinea pigs.

 sweet potatoes